Parenting and Mental Health · · 20 min read

 3. Addressing the developmental impacts of prolonged conflict or rejection

-As one counselor insightfully notes, 'Family reunification therapy sessions involve more than merely reinstating visitation; they focus on rebuilding trust and providing families an opportunity to create a new chapter based on healing and mutual understanding.'
+As one counselor insightfully notes, 'therapy sessions involve more than merely reinstating visitation; they focus on healing and providing families an opportunity to create a new chapter based on healing and mutual understanding.'

 The central node represents the therapy itself, while the branches show its purpose, benefits, and objectives.
 Each color-coded branch helps you see how different aspects of the therapy connect and contribute to its overall goal of healing family relationships.